NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Undying Beast.md

 **Prerequisites** Werecreature Dedication
 * * *
 You can be injured by non-silver sources but recover with staggering speed.
-When you are reduced to 0 Hit Points by non-silver damage and don't immediately die from a death effect or a high [[Conditions/Dying|Dying]] value, you stabilize immediately afterward.
-You gain the [[Conditions/Wounded|Wounded]] condition as normal.
+When you are reduced to 0 Hit Points by non-silver damage and don't immediately die from a death effect or a high [[Dying|Dying]] value, you stabilize immediately afterward.
+You gain the [[Wounded|Wounded]] condition as normal.

 *Source: Pathfinder Howl of the Wild*
 *ORC*